-One recent Friday, at Performance Space New York’s premiere of the film installation Schrei 27—a collaboration between the legendary avant-garde vocalist Diamanda Galas and the Italian director Davide Pepe—I subjected myself to three consecutive viewings of the brilliant, uncompromising piece as it played on a loop.
+One recent Friday, at Performance Space New York’s premiere of the film installation Schrei 27—a collaboration between the legendary avant-garde vocalist Diamanda Galas and Italian video artist Davide Pepe—I subjected myself to three consecutive viewings of the brilliant, uncompromising piece as it played on a loop.
 When I told Galas this during a phone interview the following week, she let out a hearty laugh.
 “Oh my god, oh my god, you poor thing,” she said.
 “That’s pretty hard.”

 The 27-minute film, an exploration of medical torture that enlists seizure-quick strobe effects, jarring, ring-modulated vocals, and loud high-end-heavy noise passages, is probably not for the faint of heart.
 (Performance Space New York provided free ear plugs at the door.)
 It is, however, an almost timeless-feeling piece of cinema whose abrasiveness is not in vein.
 “The artist is the craftsman who creates compulsively and ritually to save his own life in a society that has condemned him to hell,” Galas told me.
 “That is why artists could have an inside track to people whose life consists much of the day of a torture that they cannot explain.”